oneEyedBunny/Trade-Tally-Client/README.md

 The backend server side code was build with Node.js and Mongo DB.
 The repo can be found [here](https://github.com/oneEyedBunny/Trade-Tally-Server)

 ## Motivation
 Currently I'm a hairstylist.
-I trade services with a variety of people: Chiropractors, Massage Therapists, Aetheticians, etc. Problem is, we're all left manually recording the trades if we want to know who's owed who a service since our client management systems aren't linked together.
+I trade services with a variety of people: Chiropractors, Massage Therapists, Aetheticians, etc. Problem is, we're all left manually recording trades if we want to know who's owed who a service since our client management systems aren't linked together.
 I wanted an easy way to record when either party has performed a service, what the value of that service is, and what my balance is so I can determine who's turn it is.
 Trade Tally lets you do this.
 With a few clicks it provides an easy way to enter trades, see a summary of where all your trades are at, and dig into the details of your trade history.

 ## Technology Used
 - React